tbokan/n8n-cloudflare-installer/README.md

 - **Auto-update**: Weekly at 4 AM every Sunday

 ## 🛡️ Security Enhancements
-- Docker containers run under non-root `n8n` user
+- Docker containers run under non-root `n8nuser`
 - Basic auth is required for all access
 - UFW blocks all ports except SSH, HTTP, and HTTPS
 - Existing installations are detected to prevent overwriting